zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * added support for SUMD via UARTs
 * MPU not uses FIFO - data readed out via interrupts
 * added parametr allowing to defer EEPROM save up to disarm
-* optimized multitask to not switch context if next task is the same as current.
+* optimized preemptive multitask, which does not context switch if next task is the same as current.
 Real context switch occures in ~4% of calls to task scheduler
 * all work with task list moved out to ISR level so there is no race condition anymore
 * all work with semaphores moved out to the same ISR level so serialized by hardware and don't requires disabling interrupts
 * added parameter RC_FS to enable all RC failsafe